Germán Barranca

 In 1979 playing for the Omaha Royals.
 German broke the stolen base record in the AAA American Association with 75 bases and was named the most valuable player in the Kansas City Royals Organization.

-Barranca, also played for the Naranjeros de Hermosillo in the Pacific Coast Mexican Winter League where he set a record of 6 stolen bases in one game and held for years the most triples in the league's history.
+Barranca also played in the Mexican Pacific League, Mexico's winter baseball league for the Venados de Mazatlán, Naranjeros de Hermosillo, Potros de Tijuana and Algodoneros de Guasave.
+He set a record of 6 stolen bases in one game and held for years the most triples in the league's history.